Want to Buy a Ticket to a World Series Game in DC? Good Luck. | Washingtonian (DC)

 Yet there’s hope for the ticketless: According to the spokesperson, there will be a “rolling release” of tickets by the Nationals.
 MLB also controls some seats that could be released.

 Fans who bought tickets to the NLCS against the Cardinals will get a chance to participate in a presale of “a limited number of tickets,” starting at 9 a.m. on Friday, October 18.
-An email to everyone who bought NLCS tickets was due to be sent today, with details.
+An email to everyone who bought NLCS tickets went out today, with details.

 Didn’t buy NLCS tickets?
 Sign up for the Nats Fan Club by 5 p.m. on the 18th, and you will get a chance to register for a lottery for a limited number of tickets.
 The lottery will take place at 1 p.m. on October 19.